 Emily Sheraton began a career in Science before coming to an important realisation that her heart was in games and making the leap into the sector with some self-taught skills and determination.
-Today, Emily is putting her love for organisation to good use in her role as Associate Producer with Cloud Imperium Games and has helped to launch Star Citizen and Squadron 42.
+Today, Emily is putting her love for organisation to good use in her role as Associate Producer with Cloud Imperium Games, helping to launch Star Citizen and develop Squadron 42.
 We asked Emily, some key questions about getting into the games sector.

 Explain your role like I'm 5 years old

 In my role I oversee teams of developers to make sure things get done.
 I'm responsible for putting together a schedule and making sure that work is completed and released on time.
 When delays happen, it's my job to rearrange the schedule and when work becomes more than first planned, it's my job to work with lead developers to see what work can be cut to meet the original deadline.
 The other part of my job involves people management - I'm the point of contact for questions or concerns about the work.

 Take us through your average day at work

 This one is difficult to answer as my days vary so much.
 However, a large part of my day is running meetings; taking notes, asking questions, and keeping the team on track.
 These meetings usually involve leads/directors making decisions for upcoming content/ solving problems, but I also run daily stand-up syncs with my teams, where everyone updates on progress and if they need anything from production/leads.

 Outside that I might be doing some scheduling of team members; this could be high-level planning or in-depth task level planning.
 I also use software called Jira daily to add tasks in, and assign out bugs to my team.
 Outside that I do general chasing of information needed from other teams and I write up any necessary documentation for myself/the team.